XenitAB/xenitab.github.io/docs/xks/developer-guide/best-practices.md

 1. Liveness probes are too powerful and in most situations you do not want them.
 2. You most likely want a basic readiness probe.
 This readiness probe should probably not involve other applications as this can lead to thundering herd problems.
 An endpoint that answers with **200** on **/healthz** on your http server for your application is a very good start.

 Your mileage may vary and only you can know what it means for your application to be ready to receive traffic.
-Consider reading this https://srcco.de/posts/kubernetes-liveness-probes-are-dangerous.html as it provides a more nuanced discussion when and where you want to use liveness/readiness probes.
+Consider reading [livenes probes are dangerous](https://srcco.de/posts/kubernetes-liveness-probes-are-dangerous.html) as it provides a more nuanced discussion when and where you want to use liveness/readiness probes.

 ## Incoming HTTP